ox/Angstrom/README.md

 Just like in Sinatra, we state the verb we want to use, the path, and give it a block with the relevant code to execute.
 So far only 'GET' requests are supported but more will come out in later builds.

-Now you should run `ruby armstrong_test.rb` and then visit [localhost:6767](http://localhost:6767/) and relish in the 'Hello World'.
+Now you should run `ruby angstrom_test.rb` and then visit [localhost:6767](http://localhost:6767/) and relish in the 'Hello World'.

 ## more functionality ##

 commit e86c74aed added functionality for parameters in your path.
-These are simply demonstrated in the `demo/armstrong_test.rb` file.
+These are simply demonstrated in the `demo/angstrom_test.rb` file.
 For instance, you can extract the id of a certain part of your path like so:

-	require 'armstrong'
+	require 'angstrom'

 	get "/:id" do |env|
 		"id: #{env[:params]["id"]}"